amenalahassa/amenalahassa/README.md

 I'm eager to broaden my horizons and am constantly on the lookout for open projects where I can contribute and sharpen my skills.
 Learning is a lifelong journey, and I'm here for the ride!

+### What I've Done
+Now that you know what drives me and what I'm up to, let me give you a glimpse into what I've done so far.
+You can find all my projects on my GitHub profile, some of them pinned 👇 for easy access.
+Besides that, I also share detailed write-ups and insights on my [blog](https://amenalahassa.github.io/amenalahassa).

+[//]: # (But for now, here’s a quick rundown of some of my noteworthy projects:)

 ### When I'm Not Coding...

 Beyond the digital universe, I'm just your average human with a few quirks: